joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 - Reliability:
   - The alert is highly reliable.
 Even if there isn’t a malicious program running this can still help determine where to improve on CPU usage.

+### Suggestions for Going Further

+The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
+In addition to watching for occurrences of such threats, the network should be hardened against them.
+The Blue Team suggests that IT implement the fixes below to protect the network:

+- Vulnerability 1: Excessive HTTP Errors
+  - **Patch**: Configure Windows Group Policies to have a strong password policy for accounts.
+  - **Why It Works**: Having a strong password will make it harder to guess or brute force.

+- Vulnerability 2: HTTP Request Size Monitor
+  - **Patch**: Use of modern intrusion prevention and threate management systems that include firewalls, VPN's, content filtering, and load balancing.
+These operate together to provide continual and consistent network security, preventing denial of service attacks.
+This encompasses everything from spotting any network traffice irregularities to stopping the attack.
+  - **Why It Works**: Monitoring request sizes of HTTP packets can minimize denial of service threats.

+- Vulnerability 3: CPU Usage Monitor
+  - **Patch**: Using Host Intrustion Prevention System to identify potential denial of service attacks.
+  - **Why It Works**: This preventative measure can alert and stop malware by monitoring processing behavior.